nccoos/hfr_reprocessing/README.md

 #### Offline RadialMetric processing

-SpectraOfflineReprocessing app (underlying BatchReprocess.pl) has the RadialMetric processing all commented out and disabled.
-Please see BatchReprocess_R8_UNC.pl for the chanages to make to reactivate RadialMetric processing in this script.
+SpectraOfflineReprocessing app (underlying BatchReprocess_R8.pl) has the RadialMetric processing all commented out and disabled.
+Please see [BatchReprocess_R8_UNC.pl](https://github.com/nccoos/hfr_reprocessing/blob/main/tools/BatchReprocess_versions/BatchReprocess_R8_UNC.pl) for the chanages to make to reactivate RadialMetric processing in this script.

 Besides uncommenting -- re-enabling code (in BatchReprocess_R8.pl) ) to output RadialMetric data, we added the new call that runs SpectraToRadialMetric (temporary processing files) and RadialArchiver to store and format data in /Codar/SeaSonde/Data/RadialMetric